Appyx/gpio-reflect/README.md

 * To send the recorded signal just wirte the signal with `echo` to the file.

 You need `sudo` for interacting with the module.
 The scripts `irsend` and `irsniff` make the sudo access easier.
-Just execute the script with sude and add the signal as parameter.
+Just execute the script with sudo and add the signal as parameter.

 You have to use the format of the recorded signal:
 `MILLIS.MICROS|MILLIS.MICROS|`...